jameelalsalam/GitGithubWorkshop/03-collaboration.md

 ## Small Team Workflow

-For this workflow, you use a single repo on Github or Bitbucket and have multiple contributors with write permissions.
+For this workflow, you use a single repo on Github and have multiple contributors with write permissions.
 This can be done with either a private or public repo, and

 1. Make a repo (on Github)
 2. Add your neighbor as a contributor (on Github)